The majority of business enterprises in Africa are informal – but what are their creative processes? How do they innovate?

 The informal sector is generally characterized by a lack of regulations typically seen in the formal sector.
 However, our research suggests the two worlds are not as far apart as they appear.

 This kind of fluidity has implications for IP and innovation patterns, and can be the catalyst for developing unique, open knowledge management strategies across the continent.

-We are eager to deepen our exploration of the informal sector in Africa, expand our research into the maker movements springing up across the continent, and link our insights with studies that focus on different corners of the globe, including Canada.
-Gaining a fuller appreciation of how the informal and formal sectors interact in different contexts, and how to alter the use of IP rights, will allow for the better facilitation of public policy frameworks that effectively encourage economic growth not only in Africa but in Canada as well.
+Gaining a fuller appreciation of how the informal and formal sectors interact in different contexts, and how best to alter the use of IP rights, can help public policy frameworks effectively encourage economic growth – not only in Africa, but in Canada as well.